eslint/eslint/docs/developer-guide/code-conventions.md

 };
 ```

 The `@author` field gives you credit for having created the file.
-There is no need to assert copyright on individual files.

 ## Indentation